Piracy off the coast of Somalia: Probable causes

 These groups were then considered to be pirates, especially after they began hijacking non-fishing commercial vessels.
 With the region badly affected by poverty and government corruption, there was little political motivation at the local level to deal with the crisis.
 Large numbers of unemployed Somali youth began to see it as a means of making money.
 International organizations began to express concern over the new wave of piracy due to its high cost to global trade and the incentive to profiteer by insurance companies and others.
 Some believe that elements within Somalia collaborated with the pirates both to strengthen their political influence as well as for financial gain.

 After the 1998 United States embassy bombings, the USS Cole bombing in 2000 in Aden, Yemen, followed by the September 11 attacks in 2001 on the United States, the US Navy decided to step up its activities around the Horn of Africa and the Red Sea, by establishing in stages a multinational anti-piracy coalition known as Combined Task Force 150 (CTF 150), with an Area of Responsibility (AOR) including some of the world's busiest shipping lanes, spanning over two million square miles, covering the Red Sea, Gulf of Aden, Indian Ocean and Gulf of Oman (but not inside the Persian Gulf, which is the responsibility of CTF 152).
 This area is a vital artery of world trade from the Far East to Europe and the US, with thousands of shipping movements per year including the transportation of over 27 million barrels of oil.
 The participating nations have included Australia, Canada, Denmark, France, Germany, Italy, Netherlands, New Zealand, Pakistan, Spain, Saudi Arabia, the United Kingdom and the United States.
 Command of CTF 150 generally rotates between nations on a four month basis.

+By 2010, these patrols succeeded in steadily reducing the number of piracy incidents.
+The details of several tactics employed by CTF 150 and, later, CTF 151 have remained classified, but operations included maritime interdiction, "on the sand" and littoral surveillance, eavesdropping and signals intelligence efforts, and infiltration of pirate networks, including encouraging red-on-red activity among pirate groups.
+Between 2012 and 2016, as more information became declassified, experts and intelligence personnel who were in Somalia at the time began to publish writings about these tactics and their effectiveness.